rachelgu1/darwin-dcsa.github.io/content/punts.md

 <h4 id="joining-the-punt-club">Joining the Punt Club/Renewing membership</h4>

 <p align="justify">
 Current members of the college, including staff, and alumni can join the punt club for a non-refundable £30 fee.
 Membership is valid for the current season (March-November), or if purchased after Sept.
-1st, until the end of the next year's season.
+1st, until the end of next year's season.
 No discounts or refunds will be given for members arriving mid-season, or leaving before the season ends.
 The membership entitles you to unlimited, free punting (for up to 3h a day) as well as access to all our punts and the other vessels.
 There is no subscription, so members need to signup here again every year to renew their membership.
 </p>

 <p align="justify">